Add a problem

 end

-3. Define the NLP JuMP model of the problem in a file named new_problem.jl in the ext/JuMPModels directory.
+4. Define the JuMP model of the problem in a file named new_problem.jl in the ext/JuMPModels directory, following the template:

 """